gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

 .. container:: figurelegend

-    Figure: Evolution of the temperature as a function of the time during the NVT equilibration.
+    Figure: Evolution of the temperature,  :math:`T`, as a function of the time,  :math:`t` during the :math:`NVT` molecular dynamics simulation.

 Adjust the density using NPT
 ============================